Diversification in Decline

 Lessons in Complacency

 Concentration risk extends beyond equities.
-Before the 2014–2016 oil price collapse, energy made up nearly 20% of the high-yield bond index.
-When prices plunged, energy issuers faced widespread downgrades and defaults, dragging down the index.
-Active managers were able to reduce exposure and mitigate losses while passive strategies mirrored the steep declines.
-This episode underscores how sector concentration can heighten risk and challenge passive approaches.
+Before the 2014–2016 oil price collapse, energy made up nearly 20% of the high-yield bond index.⁵ When prices plunged, energy issuers faced widespread downgrades and defaults, dragging down the index.
+Many active managers were able to lessen the impact from the fallout, while passive strategies tended to mirror the steep declines.
+This episode underscores how sector dominance can amplify risk and challenge passive approaches.

 Risk in Passivity

-Passive investing offers cost efficiency but not necessarily risk efficiency.
+Passive investing often provides cost efficiency but may lack risk efficiency.
 Many passive portfolios carry embedded concentration risks exceeding those of their active counterparts.
 Traditional approaches to sector diversification or style neutrality may no longer apply as correlations among dominant stocks rise.

-Investors need to actively review their portfolio exposures, both across sectors and within the largest holdings, and understand how these concentrations interact with other assets in their portfolios.
+Advisors should be aware of this risk, and investors should understand the impact of concentrated investments, both across sectors and within the largest holdings.
+Understanding how these positions interact with other assets in the portfolio is also essential to managing risk.
 Ensuring that overall risk and return remain aligned with their goals means recognizing vulnerabilities that may arise from overlapping exposures and concentrated positions.

 Adjusting for Concentration

 This is not an argument against equity or index investing but a call to recognize the evolving market structure and adjust risk oversight accordingly.
-Effective diversification requires more than sector allocation or benchmark tracking, especially as passive investing can allow concentration risk to persist.
+Effective diversification requires more than sector allocation or benchmark tracking, especially as passive strategies can allow this risk to persist.

 Sources